TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-sync-passwordsync-globalfailure-mooncake.md

 * The on-premises Active Directory User object is enabled for **User must change password at next logon** option.
 When this option is enabled, the user is assigned a temporary password and will be prompted to change the password on next logon.
 Azure AD Connect does not synchronize temporary passwords to Azure AD.
 To resolve this issue, either:

   * Ask the user to sign in to on-premises application (E.g., Windows Desktop) and change the password.
 The new password will be synchronized to Azure AD.
-  * Have an administrator update the user’s password without enabling the option “User must change password at next logon” option and share the new password with the user.
+  * Have an administrator update the user's password without enabling the option "User must change password at next logon" option and share the new password with the user.

 * The on-premises Active Directory User object is not correctly configured for object synchronization or password synchronization.